evepug/SurRidgeBambooCoral/README.md

 For detailed metadata of the new bamboo-coral carbon and nitrogen stable isotope datasets generated for this work, please refer to our entry in the NCEI paleoclimatology database: https://www.ncei.noaa.gov/access/paleo-search/study/38859.

-For more information and corresponding references for supporting datasets used in this work, please refer to the README files in the 'datasets' and 'MixSIAR_mixingmodel' folders.
+For more information and corresponding references for supporting datasets used in this work, please refer to the README files in the 'datasets' and 'R_MixSIAR_mixingmodel' folders.

 To run the code and generate all figures from the manuscript, create a new directory in the desired location on your PC, and download the 'Figs2through8andsupplemental.ipynb' and 'chla_maps_analysis.ipynb' Jupyter Notebook files into this new directory.
 Then download the 'datasets' folder into your new directory.